tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin6.png"  /></kdb>

-12) Select "Create new mixin" on the very top
+8. Select "Create new mixin" at the top.

       ![Demo](./images/schemamixin7.png)

-13. Display name is "Order Details Mixin &lt;your-assigned-number>" and then hit 'Add Mixin'
+9. Name it "Order Details Mixin &lt;your-assigned-number>" and then click 'Add Mixin'.

     ![Demo](./images/schemamixin8.png)
-14. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)
+10. In the left-hand Composition menu, click on your newly create mixin (it should be highlighted now).

     <!---